egoist/poi/README.md

 <details><summary>How to upgrade my app?</summary><br>

-You can simply update poi and poi presets in your project, sometimes you might need `yarn remove poi && yarn add poi --dev` to ensure that poi's dependencies are updated too if you're using Yarn.
+You can simply update poi and poi plugins in your project, sometimes you might need `yarn remove poi && yarn add poi --dev` to ensure that poi's dependencies are updated too if you're using Yarn.
 </details>

 ## Contributing